TosbackCgusBridge-Bot/CGUs-versions/Underarmour/Privacy Policy.md

     *   Regular
     *   Loose
     *   Fit Guide ►
-    *   Shop All Men's ►FREE Standard Shipping.
-All Orders.
-No Minimum.
-Ends 11/6 at 12PM EST.
+    *   Shop All Men's ►FREE STANDARD SHIPPING ON ALL ORDERS OVER $49.00.
+NO CODE.
+NO SWEAT.
 *   Women

     *   Shirts &.
 Tops